WPManageNinja/wpsocialninja-docs/guide/facebook-feed/facebook-feed-layout-styling-with-wp-social-ninja.md

 ### Hide Specific Feeds

-The **Hide Specific Feeds** option lets you hide a particular post by its Post ID.You canfind the post's ID by clicking on the Facebook icon on the post and then copying &amp; pasting the** ID Number** from the end of the URL.
+The **Hide Specific Feeds** option lets you hide a particular post by its Post ID.
+You can find the post's ID by clicking on the Facebook icon on the post and then copying & pasting the **ID Number** from the end of the URL.

 Example: https://www.facebook.com/229248910907303/posts/ **[247142819117912]**/